warmachine028/nike/CONTRIBUTING.md

 ## I Want To Contribute

+- [Optional] You must create an Issue to contribute
+- Else you can also get assigned to existing issues on First Come First Serve basis.
+- You can not create a Pull request directly without consulting the maintainers or getting assigned to an issue first.
+- You will be given standard ample amount of time to work on the issue.
+- If you are unable to solve it or are unresponsive, you will be unassigned from that issue.

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ### Reporting Bugs

+- Create an Issue under Bug Bounty Hunter

 #### Before Submitting a Bug Report